 Resources for Planning Your Visit to Plitvice Lakes

-Along with all these tips to visit Plitvice Lakes, plan your trip by utilizing the Plitvice National Parks website!
+Along with all these tips to visit Plitvice Lakes, plan your trip by utilizing the Plitvice National Park website!
 It has tons of information about activities and in-depth knowledge of the park.

 Remember that Croatia uses Kuna as currency and to either have cash converted into Kuna or add a travel notification to your credit card.